KPdir/kpdir.github.io/about.md

 ---
 <!-- ![Profile Image]({{ site.url }}/{{ site.picture }}) -->

-<h2> Kedar Page <2>
+<h2> Kedar Page </h2>

 <p>
 Hi, I'm a data analyst based in Vancouver, BC.
 I like working on a variety of problems both scientific and business related.
 More specifically I apply my knowledge of statistical inference, statistical learning and optimization to derive insights from data and help make predictions.

-Previously, as a researcher in the area of experimental particle physics, I worked on statistical data analysis for the dark-matter search experiment [SuperCDMS](https://en.wikipedia.org/wiki/Cryogenic_Dark_Matter_Search).
+Previously, as a researcher in the area of experimental particle physics, I worked on statistical data analysis for the dark-matter search experiment [SuperCDMS](https://en.wikipedia.org/wiki/Cryogenic_Dark_Matter_Search/).
 I love exploring the data-verse with a number of tools that I have picked up and continue to.

 </p>

-<p>Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod
-tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.</p>

 <!--
 <h2>Skills</h2>